Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

 Up in Cairo’s Roda Island’s northern tip is the Manyal Palace, a modern fantasyland.

-After an extensive restoration, it is now a palace of lavish symphonies adapted from both Arabic and European cultures.
+After an extensive restoration, it is now a palace of great symphonies adapted from Arabic and European cultures.
 If you’re going to get lost in Cairo, the Manyal Palace is the ideal place to do it.

 Capture modern Egypt through downtown Cairo